takuti/takuti.me/_content/en/now.md

 ### Practicing [ethical product development](/note/ethical-product-developer/)

 Being conscious about the externalities of what I’m creating as a product developer is the biggest personal challenge at this moment, and I have kept questioning myself as *"Should I build this?"* for years.
 In particular, I'm in a journey to become a data ethicist in the hands-on manner while [experimentally working as a software engineer in a big company](/note/td-to-amazon/).
-Meanwhile, I recently studying ethics & philosophy in a broader sense, including not only science but history, moral, and law, so that I can establish my own definition of "good" product with a holistic view of the problem.
+Meanwhile, I'm recently studying ethics & philosophy in a broader sense, including not only science but history, moral, and law, so that I can establish my own definition of "good" product with a holistic view of the problem.

 ### Polishing personal OSS projects for recommender systems